This week on my advice column I respond to a letter about a tense 7 year-old with some fun techniques focussed on how to help a tense child.

 How can I help him?

-Hello, Thanks for writing in about your son.
+Hello, Thanks for writing in about your son and asking me how to help a tense child.

 It can be really hard to express feelings especially for young people who perhaps just don’t have the words.
 Your son is bound to feel tense these are strange and confusing times and the world as he has known it for the last 7 years has changed considerably.
 It has got smaller, scarier and less predictable.
 His response is normal – it’s what we do when we aren’t sure about what’s happening isn’t it? we tense up.